BrenaBaby/Project1/Project/README.md

 Load balancing ensures that the application will be highly redundant, in addition to restricting access to the network.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _______ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system metrics.
 - Filebeat monitors logs and files on the chosen machines.
-- Metric beat monitors things from systems and services on the chosen machines, such as CPU and memory.
+- Metricbeat monitors systems and services on the chosen machines, such as CPU and memory.

 The configuration details of each machine may be found below.